CahanLab/pyEpoch/README.md

 ## Example Walk Thru 2: Network Comparison <a name="example2"></a>
 We can use PyEpoch to compare networks.
 Here's an example of doing so at the edge level.
 In this instance we use PyEpoch to extract "differential networks".

-Starting with the network we reconstructed in Example 0, we can compare it to a network reconstructed using data collected from mESC directed differentiation toward mesoderm guided by a separate treatment.
+Starting with the network we reconstructed in Example 1, we can compare it to a network reconstructed using data collected from mESC directed differentiation toward mesoderm guided by a separate treatment.
 Alternatively, such a method may be used to compare in vitro networks with in vivo networks.

 ### Data
 In this section, PyEpoch requires at least two reconstructed networks (in order to carry out the comparison) and the epoch assignments for these networks.
 These inputs are derived from the reconstruction in previous sections.

 First, load in the data.
-The reconstructed network and epoch assignments from the previous section are provided here as 'net1' and epochs1':
+The reconstructed network and epoch assignments from the previous section are provided here as adata.uns["dynamic_GRN"] and adata.uns["epochs"]:

 ```Python
 import numpy as np
 import pandas as pd